How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Do Rice Cookers Use Less Water?

 A rice cooker uses less water than a stovetop, oven, or microwave cooking.
-In fact, the average amount of water used by a rice cooker is about half.
-Rice cookers have temperature control heat sensors, once the water is boiling it turns to steam which is what cooks the rice.
+The average amount of water used by a rice cooker is about half.
+Rice cookers have temperature control heat sensors; once the water is boiling, it turns to steam, which cooks the rice.
 The white rice to water ratio is 1:2 cups.

-The caveat to this is, of course, the type of rice you want to cook some rice types such as brown rice and wild rice need more water to absorb.
+The caveat to this is, of course, the type of rice you want to cook.
+Some rice types, such as brown rice and wild rice, need more water to absorb.
 They also need more cooking time.
-Check your manufacturer’s instructions that come with your rice cooker, so your rice turns out perfectly every time.
+Check your manufacturer’s instructions with your rice cooker so your rice turns out perfectly every time.

 What Else Can Be Cooked in a Rice Cooker?

-A rice cooker cooks your favorite type of rice perfectly every time, with no fuss or mess.
-It also has to ability to steam and slow cook if the bowl insert is suitable.
+A rice cooker cooks your favorite type of rice, ideally every time, with no fuss or mess.
+It also can steam and slow cook if the bowl insert is suitable.

-A rice cooker can also be used for cooking other foods, like oatmeal and soups!
-You can even cook other types of grains like quinoa, farro, barley, millet, eggs, potatoes, and more!
+A rice cooker can also cook other foods, like oatmeal and soups!
+You can even cook other grains like quinoa, farro, barley, millet, eggs, potatoes, and more!

 Why Would You Want a Rice Cooker?